 The Trust has adopted use of budget planning software.
-It will be used to create budgets, monitor and profile budgets throughout the year, aid payroll reconciliation and to implement an Integrated Curriculum Financial Planning (ICFP) approach to budget setting.
+It will be used to create budgets, monitor and profile budgets throughout the year, aid payroll reconciliation.

 Budget setting

 The budget is a working document which may need revising throughout the year as circumstances change.
 Any significant revisions will be reported to the F&GP committee as reforecast positions.